EnronChain/Enron/x/inflation/spec/README.md

 It replaces the currently used Cosmos SDK `x/mint` module.

-The allocation of new coins incentivizes specific behaviour in the Echelon network.
+The allocation of new coins incentivizes specific behaviour in the Enron network.
 Inflation allocates funds to 1) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards, 2) the  `x/incentives` module account  to provide supply for usage incentives and 3) the community pool